Web4 Foundation: Context

 Social Networks Without Algorithms

-No algorithmic feed needed - your MRH defines what you see.
+No algorithmic feed needed — your trust neighborhood defines what you see.
 Posts from direct connections appear prominently, posts from second-degree with context, third-degree only if highly relevant.
 Natural information flow.

 Organizational Structure

-MRH naturally models org charts, project teams, and collaboration networks.
-Each person's MRH reflects their actual working context - no manual permission management needed.
+Trust neighborhoods naturally model org charts, project teams, and collaboration networks.
+Each person's neighborhood reflects their actual working context — no manual permission management needed.

 Spam and Bot Prevention

-Spam from entities outside your MRH is automatically low-trust and high-cost (ATP).
+Spam from entities outside your neighborhood is automatically low-trust and high-cost (ATP).
 Bots can't fake relationship histories.
 Sybil attacks require building independent relationship graphs for each fake presence.

 Discovery and Recommendations

-Find entities through trust paths in your MRH.
-"People in your network who are surgeons" or "Mechanics trusted by people you trust" - SPARQL queries on your relationship graph.
+Find entities through trust paths in your neighborhood.
+"People in your network who are surgeons" or "Mechanics trusted by people you trust" — structured queries on your relationship graph.

 🌍